udaysankar01/Auto-Pano-Panorama-Stitching/readme.md

 # Phase 1 - AutoPano using classical techniques

-First download all the required data from the source in Phase1/Data/ directory Use this comand to open the directory for phase 1:
+First download all the required data from the source in Phase1/Data/ directory.

+Use this comand to open the directory for phase 1:
 `cd usankar_p1/Phase1`